meslane/3DTicTacToe/README.txt

 -of the polygons that intersect the camera, if any are found, determine which is closest to the camera
 	-that polygon is the clicked polygon

+Point in Polygon Algorithm:
+-draw a line in the positve x direction starting at the desired point
+	-determine how many segments of the polygon said line intersects -if that number is odd, the point is inside the polygon

 TODO:
 -Add point in polygon detection method
 -Fix drawing squares so it doesn 'fold' the polygon